vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 - Records cannot extend any class, although they can implement interfaces
 - Records cannot be abstract
-- Records are implicitly final, they cannot be inherited from
+- Records are implicitly final; they cannot be inherited from
 - You can declare additional fields in the body of a record, but only if they are static

 ## Adding methods
-Even though records are mostly used just as plain dara carriers, you can declare your own methods.
-Of course, since records are immutable you cannot change any state, but it can still be useful.
+Even though records are mostly used just as plain data carriers, you can declare your own methods.
+Of course, since records are immutable, you cannot change any state, but it can still be useful.
 For example:

 ```java
 public record Cat(String name, int numberOfLives, String color) {